2600hz/kazoo/applications/crossbar/doc/eng/cdr_grouping.md

 So the resulting map would have the a-leg call\_id as the top-level keys and the values would be the sorted list of CDRs involved in the call.

-Now, if these two scenarios were all we ever had to deal with, this would be quite easy to build in a view in the database (since we have all the information we need in a CDR for which legs are involved.
+Now, if these two scenarios were all we ever had to deal with, this would be quite easy to build in a view in the database (since we have all the information we need in a CDR for which legs are involved).

 Unfortunately, Kazoo supports transfers!
 These scenarios involve multiple legs and must be handled differently.